NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:get-return-value

-#### bspace:get-return-value *value-name*
+#### bspace:get-return-value *string*

 Gets the return value with the specified name.
-Will throw an error if no return value has been set with the specified name.
+Will throw an error if the specified return value does not exist.

 Example: